-There is a strong association between frequent intake of Western fast food and coronary heart disease, according to Dr Ho Kay Woon, Senior Consultant from the Department of Cardiology at National Heart Centre Singapore.
-Read on to find out why.
+There is a strong association between frequent intake of fast food and increased risk of coronary heart disease, shares Asst Prof Ho Kay Woon, Senior Consultant from the Department of Cardiology at National Heart Centre Singapore (NHCS).

 Higher risk of coronary heart disease for fast food lovers

-In the study, participants who ate fast food more frequently were younger, physically more active, had a lower incidence of high blood pressure and smoked less.
+In this study, participants who ate fast food more frequently were younger, physically more active, had a lower incidence of high blood pressure and smoked less.

 National Heart Centre Singapore (NHCS), a member of the

-How bad is Western fast food for the heart?
+How bad is fast food for the heart?

 Eating fast food two times or more a week could also increase the risk of developing type 2 diabetes mellitus by 27 percent.

-Dr Ho lists local favourites such as fried kway teow, roti prata, fried dough fritters, preserved canned food (with high salt content) and processed meat like luncheon meats as equivalent to Western fast foods.
+Local favourites such as fried kway teow, roti prata, fried dough fritters, preserved canned food (with high salt content) and processed meat like luncheon meats are as unhealthy as Western fast foods.

-What are the early signs of possible heart disease?
+What are early signs of possible heart disease?

 Typically, coronary heart disease presents with chest discomfort or tightness that comes with exertion.
-The discomfort will be relieved after a period of rest and recur when exertion is resumed, explains Dr Ho.
+The discomfort will be relieved after a period of rest and recur when exertion is resumed, explains Asst Prof Ho.

 Sudden, severe gripping chest pain, which may be associated with sweating or nausea, may indicate a heart attack.
 The pain usually persists for more than 30 minutes.
 However, some patients may present with less typical symptoms such as breathlessness on exertion or gastric discomfort, especially in diabetic patients.